niranjancr7/metacrafters-atm/README.md

 - `src/HomePage.js`: React component for the frontend.

 ### Credits
-This project is developed by [Niranjan D N]
+This project is developed by Niranjan D N

 ### License
-This project is licensed under [UNLICENSED].
-See the `LICENSE` file for details.
+This project is licensed under MIT license.